-History is not only the subject full of kings, queens, fights, conspiracies and power capturing strategies.
+History is not only the subject full of kings, queens, fights, conspiracies, and power capturing strategies.
 It also has many things more than dry tales and discussions.
-Love, emotions and sacrifices also remained important part in pages of past.
+Love, emotions, and sacrifices also remained an important part of pages of the past.
 All kings are not behind power politics; few set their priorities in their own way.
 They left crown for their love, their passion as well other values.

-Tale of Prince Edward and Mrs. Wallis Simpson is perfect example to say that love and passions can really drive lives of few and those few make LIFE really beautiful and more liveable and meaningful.
+The Tale of Prince Edward and Mrs Wallis Simpson is a perfect example to say that love and passions can really drive the lives of a few, and those few make LIFE really beautiful and more liveable and meaningful.

-Having blonde hair and blue eyes, King Edward was a good-looking person and he maintained this look throughout his life.
+King Edward was a good-looking person with blonde hair and blue eyes, and he maintained this look throughout his life.
 Due to his appealing personality, many women got attracted.
 Before meeting Mrs Wallis Simpson, he was having relations with different ladies.
-One of those was lady Furness, who hosted a party on 10 January 1931, where she invited both Prince Edward and Mrs. Simpson along with her husband, Ernest Simpson.
-It was first meeting between Prince and Mrs Simpson.
-No doubt it did not left any strong impression on Prince.
-There after they met on different occasions during next few months.
+One of those was lady Furness, who hosted a party on 10 January 1931, where she invited both Prince Edward and Mrs Simpson and her husband, Ernest Simpson.
+It was the first meeting between Prince and Mrs Simpson.
+No doubt it did not leave any strong impression on Prince.
+Thereafter they met on different occasions during the next few months.
 Very truly, it was not love at first sight for either of them.
 Edward continued his affair with Lady Furness, although he and Wallis met at various house parties.

-Mrs Simpson also remained frequent guest to Prince Edward for next two years.
-They came close to each other when Lady Furness was on trip to USA in January 1934.
-There after other ladies including lady Furness was cut out of Prince’s life.
-Freda Dudley Ward was also one who remained close to Prince until 1934 and beginning of Prince's relationship with Wallis Simpson.
+Mrs Simpson also remained a frequent guest to Prince Edward for the next two years.
+They came close to each other when Lady Furness was on a trip to the USA in January 1934.
+Thereafter other ladies, including lady Furness was cut out of Prince’s life.
+Freda Dudley Ward was also one who remained close to Prince until 1934 and the beginning of Prince's relationship with Wallis Simpson.

-On the other side Mrs. Simpson was not very beautiful but she was having sense of style and pose in her personality.
-She was 35 when she met Edward in house party hosted by lady Thelma Furness.
+On the other side, Mrs Simpson was not very beautiful, but she lacked a sense of style and posed in her personality.
+She was 35 when she met Edward at a house party hosted by lady Thelma Furness.

-When she grew into a young woman, she got married to Lieutenant Earl Winfield, a pilot for US Navy in 1916.
+When she grew into a young woman, she married Lieutenant Earl Winfield, a pilot for US Navy, in 1916.
 This marriage lasted till their divorce in December 1927.
-After few months of divorce she again got married to Ernest Simpson in July 1928.
+After few months of divorce, she got married to Ernest Simpson in July 1928.

-As said earlier it was in the year 1934 that Prince and Wallis became more closer.
-There is reference of one instance when Prince invited both Mrs. Wallis Simpson and his husband to cruise but Ernest Simpson was not able to accompany his wife due to his business involvement.
-On this cruise they crossed the limits of friendship and fell completely in love with each other.
+As said earlier, it was in the year 1934 that Prince and Wallis became more closer.
+There was a reference to when Prince invited both Mrs Wallis Simpson and his husband to cruise, but Ernest Simpson could not accompany his wife due to his business involvement.
+On this cruise, they crossed the limits of friendship and fell completely in love with each other.

-Relationship of Prince and Mrs. Simpson entered into testing phase when King George V, father of prince died in January 1936 and there after Prince became Kind Edward VIII.
-New King got occupied with big responsibilities of state affairs but his infatuation with Mrs. Simpson was not welcomed by anyone in King’s circles.
-Then Prime Minister Stanley Baldwin believed that people would not accept a divorced woman with two living ex-husbands as queen.
-In fact this relation rocked Britain's most prominent institutions - Parliament, the monarchy and the Church of England - to their cores but Edward was excited and wanted to make her Queen but he couldn’t.
+The relationship of Prince and Mrs Simpson entered into a testing phase when King George V, father of the prince, died in January 1936, and thereafter Prince became King Edward VIII.
+New King was occupied with big state affairs responsibilities, but no one in King’s circles welcomed his infatuation with Mrs Simpson.
+Then-Prime Minister Stanley Baldwin believed that people would not accept divorced women with two living ex-husbands as queen.
+In fact, this relation rocked Britain's most prominent institutions - Parliament, the monarchy, and the Church of England - to their cores, but Edward was excited and wanted to make her Queen, but he couldn’t.

 His brother, Prince Albert, who became George VI, acceded to the throne.
 Edward went off to marry Wallis in France and was rarely seen in Britain again.

 It was certainly a great decision where he proved that love is more important than anything in life.
 More interestingly, Edward abdicated the throne for her, even though she was still married to her second husband at the time.
-Later on she sued for divorce and it was granted.
-Edward and Wallis got married in June 3 1937 in very small ceremony.
+Later on, she sued for divorce, and it was granted.
+Edward and Wallis got married on June 3 1937, in a minimal ceremony.

-After abdication and marriage of Edward with Wallis, Royal family shunned the couple.
-Their 'wedding day' was also the first day of the rest of their life in permanent exile.
-Once Edward abdicated, he lost his title as King and was referred to immediately after as Prince Edward.
+After the abdication and marriage of Edward with Wallis, the Royal family shunned the couple.
+Their 'wedding day was also the first day of the rest of their lives in permanent exile.
+Once Edward abdicated, he lost his title as King and was referred to immediately after Prince Edward.
 Given the titles of Duke and Duchess of Windsor, the couple lived in voluntary exile in Paris, where they were known for their elegant dinner parties.
-They were also sent to Bahamas as Governor for short period.
+They were also sent to the Bahamas as Governor for a short period.

-Edward passed away in May 1972 whereas Mrs Wallis lived fourteen more years till her death in April 1986, when she was buried beside her Duke of Windsor.
-They were never allowed to return Britain except when Edward came to attend funeral of King George VI in 1952 and again for his mother, Queen Mary in 1953.
-Wallis didn’t accompany him to either funeral but she was allowed to return for Edward’s funeral in 1972.
-With many ups and down, their love tale is really touching.
+Edward passed away in May 1972, whereas Mrs Wallis lived fourteen more years till her death in April 1986, when she was buried beside her Duke of Windsor.
+They were never allowed to return to Britain except when Edward came to attend the funeral of King George VI in 1952 and again for his mother, Queen Mary, in 1953.
+Wallis didn’t accompany him to either funeral, but she was allowed to return for Edward’s funeral in 1972.
+With many ups and downs, their love tale is really touching.

-Love certainly is more than just the dates, holding hands and kissing.
+Love certainly is more than just the dates, holding hands, and kissing.
 It’s about accepting each other’s weirdness and flaws.
-Sometime people also say 'Love is being stupid together'.
-This love tale ended years ago but still is has many aspects to remember for ages to come.
-Their tale remained hot topic for whole world for the last more than half century.
-Few say it is greatest love story while others see it as ultimate royal scandal but it is certain that their romance is mired in controversy because in order to be with the woman he loved, Britain's king paid a truly extraordinary price - he gave up the British throne for his love.
-A king left his throne in order to be with the woman he loved.
+Sometimes people also say 'Love is being stupid together.
+This love tale ended years ago, but still, it has many aspects to remember for ages to come.
+Their tale remained a hot topic for the whole world for the last more than a half-century.
+Few say it is the greatest love story, while others see it as the ultimate royal scandal.
+Still, their romance is certainly mired in controversy because, to be with the woman he loved, Britain's king paid a truly extraordinary price - he gave up the British throne for his love.
+A king left his throne to be with the woman he loved.